pymupdf/PyMuPDF/docs/page.rst

       Search for *needle* on a page.
 Wrapper for :meth:`TextPage.search`.

       :arg str needle: Text to search for.
-Upper / lower case is ignored.
 May contain spaces.
+Upper / lower case is ignored, but only works for ASCII characters: For example, "COMPÉTENCES" will not be found if needle is "compétences" -- "compÉtences" however will.
+Similar is true for German umlauts and the like.
       :arg rect_like clip: *(New in v1.18.2)* only search within this area.
       :arg bool quads: Return object type :ref:`Quad` instead of :ref:`Rect`.
       :arg int flags: Control the data extracted by the underlying :ref:`TextPage`.
-By default ligatures and white spaces are kept, and hyphenation is detected.
+By default, ligatures and white spaces are kept, and hyphenation is detected.

       :rtype: list